NIH-CARD/NDD_risk_variant_clustering/README.md

 ### 3. Analysis
 - Queues the swarm jobs for Get UMAP Parameters and Cluster Consistency.
 - Run full analysis.
-This needs to be separately run with disease set to None for multi-disease analysis and disease set to 'ad', 'pd', 'als', 'ftd', 'lbd' for disease-specific analyses.
+This needs to be separately run with disease set to None for multi-disease analysis and disease set to 'ad', 'pd', 'als', 'ftd', and 'lbd' for disease-specific analyses.
-- Note that for single disease analysis disease_regression() will fail.
+- Note that for single disease analyses disease_regression() should be skipped (Disease ~ Cluster regression will fail when only one disease is present).